evmcnb/quartz/content/Pearls/Obsessive compulsive disorder.md

 Need to classify impairment to mild, moderate severe:
 - Mild: CBT and exposure and response prevention (ERP).
 If fails offer course of SSRI
-- Moderate: choice of SSRI (fluoxetine) or clomipramine or more intensive CBT including ERP.
+- Moderate: choice of SSRI (fluoxetine) or clomipramine (dry mouth and weight gain) or more intensive CBT including ERP.
 - Severe: Refer to secondary care mental health team for assessment.
 Offer the above while waiting for assessment